GetSharked/Find-a-room/README.md

 SQLITE:
 -Program, which connects with SQLite database and allows us to create tables, categories and other staff by using sqlite3, dotenv and click
 DISCORD:
 -Music bot in which u need to add your discord token to .env file, written with discord, youtube_dl, os
+ORGANIZER:
+-Simple program to practise OOP skills